Research and Scholarship

 Filipino American Issues:

-For the past fifteen years, I have studied and written about the Filipino American experience.
+For the past twenty years, I have studied and written about the Filipino American experience.
 Some of these publications and projects have included experiences of racial/ethnic identity development, experiences with racial discrimination, intersections with gender and sexual orientation, experiences in higher education, substance abuse issues, colonial mentality, and others.

 I have completed projects involving Filipino American physical health and mental health, examining how variables like racial discrimination, identity, colonial mentality, cultural values and stigma, exercise, and nutrition impact the lives of Filipino Americans.
 One project entitled Physical Activity and Pilipino American Youth Assessment (PAPAYA) was funded by the Robert Wood Johnson Foundation from 2010- 2011.